Does your Craft Business Need Insurance?

 policy.

 A word of caution: some insurance providers consider running a home-based business a violation of their policy terms.
 I’ve had a few friends tell me that once they talked to their insurers, inquiring about additional coverage for their home-based business that was already in operation, their insurance company gave them 2 weeks to find another provider as they were cutting them off their current coverage.
-Be sure that you look into insurance before you start your business and if you’re already operating, take a look at your existing insurance to be sure you’re not breaking any of their rules.
-If you are, start looking for a new insurance provider immediately.
+Be sure that you look into insurance before you start your business.

 What type of liability insurance might I need?